seanc12/hacktoberfest-test/README.md

 - You are allowed to make pull requests that breaks the rules.
 We just won't merge it ;)
 - Do NOT add any build steps e.g npm install (we want to keep this a simple static site)
 - Do NOT remove Videos, Rules, FAQ or any other helpful content.
-- You are allowed to change any style and structure however you want
-- Styling can be pretty, ugly or stupid as long as it works
+- Styling / code can be pretty, ugly or stupid, big or small as long as it works
 - Add your name to the contributers.html file
-- Pull requests can be as small or as big as you want
-- Add any dependencies you want but please as CDN.
-Ex bootstrap, fonts

 # FAQ